 Return the completed documents and application fee to the Auburn University Graduate School.
 NO LATER THAN THREE MONTHS BEFORE the beginning of the term in which you wish to enter graduate school.

 In the United States the LAST NAME is also the FAMILY NAME.
 Be sure that we can correctly identify all of your documents by your LAST (FAMILY) NAME.

 A $70 (U.S.) non-refundable application fee must accompany your application.
 Applicants can pay online via Credit Card at the end of the application process.
 The Graduate School accepts Visa, MasterCard, American Express, or Discover.
 Applications and records will not be processed until the application fee has been received.

-In response to COVID-19, international applicants required to submit a language test score are now offered alternative means of certifying their English proficiency.
+International applicants required to submit a language test score have several options of certifying their English proficiency.

 ETS has also created the TOEFL iBT Special Home Edition to meet the needs of students who are unable to take the test in a test center due to COVID-19.
 The test is taken on your own computer at home and is identical in content, format and on-screen experience to the TOEFL iBT test taken at a test center.
-Visit https://www.ets.org/s/cv/toefl/at-home/ for more information.
+Visit The TOEFL Tests (ets.org) for more information.

 All applicants MUST SUBMIT an OFFICIAL score on the TOEFL (Test of English as a Foreign Language) directly to us from the Education Testing Service or IELTS (International English Language Testing System).
 Exemptions are considered on a case-by-case basis, depending on their official government language and medium of instruction.